household chores such as washing, ironing, cooking and cleaning

 You can employ someone who you already know to be your PA.

 If your local authority agrees, your PA can be someone you live with.
 Your local authority will only do this when they think it’s the best way for you to get the care that you need.

 Your relationship may change if you employ someone you know.
 You should be able to trust them with your wellbeing and things like money.
 For example, if they buy you something from the shop, do they give you the right change?
 The relationship still needs to be professional even if you are friends.

 local PA registers

 if you want them to have any qualifications

 what kind of checks they will need to pass before they start, for example, references, right to work in the UK and Disclosure and Barring Service (DBS) check

 Recruiting a PA can be hard, and it might take a while.
 This can be because of how much you can pay.
 You may need to negotiate depending on your budget.
 This could include when using agencies.
 They may be able to help you find someone, even if you only use them for a short time.

-If you try one way to recruit a PA and it is not working, try another one.
+Try different approaches.
 Pooling personal budgets with other people and sharing a PA can help.